vesense/apachecon-acasia/content/sessions/community-912217.md

 Willem Jiang: Principal Open Source Evangelist of ByteDance OSPO

-Willem Jiang (Jiang Ning) is the principal Open Source Evangelist of ByteDance OSPO , and serves as a board director of the Apache Software Foundation.
+Willem Jiang (Jiang Ning) is the principal Open Source Evangelist of ByteDance OSPO , and the member of the Apache Software Foundation.
 He has contributed to various Apache projects, including Camel, CXF, ServiceMix, and ServiceComb.
 Prior to joining ByteDance, Willem was the open source technical expert of Huawei for six years.
 Before that, he was  the principal engineer of RedHat working on Fuse ESB.
 He also worked for FuseSource, IONA and Travelsky.inc.